splunk/minecraft-app/README.md

 ##### Input Configuration

 1. Confgiure a TCP input as noted in the [Documentation](http://docs.splunk.com/Documentation/Splunk/6.0/Data/Monitornetworkports) for whatever port you like.
+2. Manually set the source type to "minecraft_log"
-2. Ensure firewalls and NAT are properly configured if applicable
+3. Ensure firewalls and NAT are properly configured if applicable

 #### Installing the LogToSplunk Plugin